What is AZORult malware?

 - The malware runs EQNEDT32.EXE and downloads a malicious executable through the exploitation of the CVE-2017-11882 Microsoft Office Equation Editor vulnerability;

-- A malicious executable file launches itself and then proceeds to steal the personal data and connect to the CnC server;
+- A child process then proceeds to steal the personal data and connect to the CnC server.

 Figure 1: Illustrates the life cycle of malware.
-Graph generated by ANY.RUN
+Process tree generated by ANY.RUN

 How to avoid infection by AZORult?